Staircase Calculator (Steps, Riser, Tread, Run & Headroom)

-Use this staircase calculator to estimate number of steps, riser height, tread depth, total run, and stair angle for safe and comfortable stair design.
+Use this staircase calculator to estimate number of steps, riser height, tread depth, total run, stair angle, and headroom clearance for safe and comfortable stair design.

 Inputs